glfmn/glitter/README.md

 gwen@tpy12:~/Documents/dev/util/glitter$
 ```

 Its intended to provide useful information about your shell.
 However, it normally does not include information about git repositories, requiring the near constant use of `git status` to understand the state of the repository.
-The solution is to set a prompt command and dynamically update your shell with the information you want.  `gist` is made for precisely this purpose: you can provide a format, and gist will interpret it, inserting the information in the format you want.
+The solution is to set a prompt command and dynamically update your shell with the information you want.  `glit` is made for precisely this purpose: you can provide a format, and glitter will interpret it, inserting the information in the format you want.

-## Making your own gist format
+## Making your own glitter format

 An example format looks like:`"\<\b\(\+\-)>\[\M\A\R\D':'\m\a\u\d]\{\h('@')}':'"` results in something that might look like `<master(+1)>[M1:D3]{@5}:` where